mgsohg/Triple_Reconstruction/README.md

 # Triple_Reconstruction
 ___

+Note that, a customized convolutional autoencoder can be found in (Backbone.py)

 * Pretraining the first network (pretrain.py)
 * Using pretrained model, train two additional networks separately.(2levCAE.py and 3levCAE.py)
 * Once the training is done, extracts the features corresponding to trainng and testing sets. (feature_extraction.py)